jf-silverman/better-sort-of-photos/README.md

 A number of photographic rules make for appealing compositions (rule of thirds, rule of odds, golden ratio, etc.).
 I also ruled out photos of half-eaten food or empty plates in this category

 ## Visualization
 I first loaded the photo dataset into Python using Tensorflow / Keras libraries.
-First I looked at random batches of labeled images to ensure they were labeled and loaded properly.
+I looked at random batches of labeled images to ensure they were labeled and loaded properly.
 Next I made a composite mean image of all the "good" label and a composite mean image of all the "bad" label photos.
 I reviewed these both in color and greyscale.
 The greyscale image was converted to one of Matplotlib's "perceptually uniform sequential colormaps" to more easily discern difference.
 I also created histograms of the two composite images, showing the red, green, and blue pixels as separate transparencies.
 After this I made a contrast image by subtracting the two composite mean images.
 Lastly, I used Principle Component Analysis to examine eigen composite images and high eigen value images.
 All of the visualizations pointed to the importance of proper exposure and some level of framing / composition.

 ## Modeling